CianGallagher/programming-for-data-analytics/README.md

 ### Data Fetching

 Historical stock price data for NVDA, TSLA, and the S&P 500 (benchmark) was fetched using the yfinance library.
 The data covers the period from January 1, 2024, to December 31, 2024.
+The `yfinance` library was chosen for its simplicity and effectiveness in fetching historical stock data.
+It provides free, easy-to-use access to a wide range of financial instruments (e.g., stocks, indices) and integrates seamlessly with Pandas for data analysis.
+Its intuitive API and flexibility in specifying time periods make it ideal for projects like this one.

 ### Portfolio Analysis